-Michael Thomerson is the founding and managing partner of The Thomerson Law Firm P.C.
-Michael primarily represents and advises health care providers, lenders, and businesses in South Carolina, Georgia, and Tennesse.
+Michael Thomerson is the founder and manager of The Thomerson Law Firm P.C.
+Michael primarily represents and advises health care providers, lenders, landlords, and businesses in South Carolina, Georgia, and Tennesse.
 Michael also manages litigation and local counsel in these states and throughout the U.S.

 Michael has over 25 years’ experience and extensive knowledge in the field of creditors’ rights.
-During the Great Recession, Michael handled well over a hundred commercial workouts and foreclosures.
+During the Recession of 2007 – 2009, Michael handled well over a hundred commercial workouts and foreclosures.
 For over 20 years, Michael has managed and handled litigation matters related to Stark and Anti-Kickback compliance for hospital systems and healthcare providers.

 Michael frequently represents health care providers in physician recruiting agreement, stipend agreement, and employment agreement disputes and litigation in state court and arbitration before the American Health Lawyers Association.
 See e.g. McKinley v.
 Coliseum Health Group, LLC, 308 Ga.
 App.
 768, 708 S.E.2d 682 (2011); Mishra v.
 Doctors Hosp. of Augusta, LLC, No. 09-12548, 2009 WL 4366445 (11th Cir.
 Dec.
 3, 2009).

 Michael filed 40 actions against foreign entities in admiralty in federal district court and successfully collected the freights of shipper Topgallant Lines, Inc. on behalf of the lender which possessed the security interest in the freights.
 See e.g. Ambassador Factors v.
 RMS, 105 F.3d 1397 (11th Cir.
 1997).